Gruppe-6-Hotel-Kong-Arthur/RoomInventoryService/README.md

 The **Room Inventory Microservice** is a vital component of the **Hotel Kong Arthur** management system, designed to efficiently handle all room-related operations.
 Built using **Flask** and **SQLite**, it provides comprehensive APIs for room management, including room type definitions, real-time availability tracking, and room allocation.
 The service implements a modular architecture with separate layers for API routes, data repositories, and database operations.

 ### Key Features

-- Room type management with customizable maximum room counts
+- **Room Type Management**: Customizable maximum room counts for different room types.
-- Real-time room availability tracking
+- **Real-time Availability Tracking**: Monitor room availability dynamically.
-- Seasonal pricing system for different room categories
+- **Seasonal Pricing System**: Different pricing for various room categories based on seasons.
-- Room allocation and reservation management
+- **Room Allocation and Reservation Management**: Efficient handling of room bookings.
-- RESTful API endpoints with comprehensive error handling
+- **RESTful API Endpoints**: Comprehensive error handling and clear API structure.
-- SQLite database with initialization scripts
+- **SQLite Database**: Initialization scripts for database setup.
-- Docker containerization
+- **Docker Containerization**: Easy deployment and management of the microservice.
-- Modular Blueprint architecture
+- **Modular Blueprint Architecture**: Enhanced maintainability and scalability.
-- Database connection pooling
+- **Database Connection Pooling**: Improved database performance and resource management.

 ---